amila-ku/cndev/content/post/cross-account-dynnamodb-migration.md

 2. split read/writes across accounts while cross account replication is being done.
 3. Only implement cross account replication from old account to new.
 4. Use multiple application deployments with cross account replication.

+We ended up using the 4th option because it provided a way to migrate without any downtime without having to meddle with application code a lot.